 There is a need for more participatory and transparent permitting procedure to ensure that all actors involved in project approvals can make informed decisions, including municipalities (who hold veto power).
-There is room for enhanced involvement and communication with local governments in project approvals.
-For example, municipalities opposing exploration permits cite lack of communication as a key factor for their opposition.
-Regional bodies (CCDRs) can play a more active role in asking the national government for clarity, in crafting a national minerals strategy and in promoting the sector internationally.
+There is room for enhanced involvement of local governments in project approvals.
+For example, municipalities opposing exploration permits highlight the lack of communication as a key